-- applicants from all countries are welcome.
-However, IIASA gives priority to citizens or residents of countries in which IIASA has a National Member Organization (NMO)
+Applicants from all countries are welcome, although IIASA gives priority to citizens or residents of NMO countries.

 Applicants not eligible for an NMO scholarship must find alternative funds from their home institution or other sources to finance their participation.
 IIASA has limited funds for exceptional applicants from non-NMO countries: these are awarded as part of the selection procedure.